jacoscaz/treesandrobots.github.io/_posts/2020-01-17-yearly-theme-2020-system-consolidation.md

 ---
-title: "My yearly theme for 2020: system consolidation"
+title: "2020 yearly theme: System Consolidation"
-description: Celebrating the new year, Cortex-style
+description: Celebrating 2020, Cortex-style
 ---

 In the website of [The Theme System Journal][5], the amazing hosts of the